marwan-abdellah/Buildyard/README.md

 ## Introduction

 Buildyard facilitates the build and development of multiple, dependent projects from installed packages, git or svn repositories.
+The following projects are currently available, with optional dependencies drawn as dotted bubbles:

 ![Depency Graph](http://eyescale.github.com/images/all.png)